collocations.org

 Higher profits should raise business confidence.

-gain | command, create, develop, encourage, engender, generate, give (sb), inspire, instil
+breed, create, engender, generate, give (sb), inspire, instil/instill, promote

-The training is designed to give staff confidence in managing problems. | The company''s record does not really inspire confidence.
+The training is designed to give staff confidence in managing problems.

-rebuild, restore, revive
+rebuild, renew, restore, revive

 lose